Louvre denies Google access to the art collection; but are they about to capitulate?

 But all this may be about to change.
-Sources tell that Google has made headway in talk with the Louvre – the most visited museum in the world – in an effort to broker a deal whereby Google would be granted access to the Louvre’s 400,000-strong collection.
+Sources tell that Google has made headway in talking with the Louvre – the most visited museum in the world – in an effort to broker a deal whereby Google would be granted access to the Louvre’s 400,000-strong collection.

 ‘Everyone asks me if we have Leonardo’s Mona Lisa’, says Amit Sood, director of the Google Art Project: ‘We’re talking to people from the Louvre. [and] Maybe they’ll be part of the next phase.’

-And this is only the latest trick in Google stratospheric rise to world domination.
-Google has been estimated to run over one million servers in data centers around the world, and process over one billion search requests and about twenty-four petabytes of user-generated data every day.
-As of September 2009 Alexa listed the main U.S.-focused google.com site as the Internet’s most visited website, and numerous international Google sites as being in the top hundred, as well as several other Google-owned sites such as YouTube, Blogger and Orkut.
+And this is only the latest trick in Google’s stratospheric rise to world domination.
+Google has been estimated to run over one million servers in data centres around the world, and process over one billion search requests and about twenty-four petabytes of user-generated data every day.
+As of September 2009, Alexa listed the main U.S.-focused google.com site as the Internet’s most visited website, and numerous international Google sites as being in the top hundred, as well as several other Google-owned sites such as YouTube, Blogger and Orkut.
 Google also ranks number two in the BrandZ brand equity database.
 The dominant market position of Google’s services has led to criticism of the company over issues including privacy, copyright, and censorship.

-Follow ArtLyst on Twitter for breaking art news and latest exhibition reviews
+Follow ArtLyst on Twitter for breaking art news and the latest exhibition reviews